domasgrigaliunas/Projects/README.md

 # Welcome!

-This repository displays Domas Grigaliunas projects and contributions.
+This repository displays Domas Grigaliunas's projects and contributions.

 ## Content